 Since 1983, HEI's research program has addressed a broad range of questions about the health effects of air pollutants derived from motor vehicles emissions, including aldehydes, carbon monoxide, methanol, nitrogen oxides, ozone, and particulate matter, including diesel particles and associated compounds.
 Several studies have addressed the effects of exposure to more than one pollutant.
-In considering potential research topics, applicants should be aware of HEI's current areas of interest, as described in the HEI Strategic Plan for the Health Effects of Air Pollution 2000-2005.
-This plan emphasizes the "air pollution mixture" with a focus on (1) particulate matter and gaseous pollutants, (2) diesel exhaust, and (3) air toxics.
-Appendix A includes some sections of the Strategic Plan, which describe HEI's current research priorities and plans for implementing them.
+In considering potential research topics, applicants should be aware of HEI's current areas of interest, as described in the upcoming HEI Strategic Plan for the Health Effects of Air Pollution 2010-2015.
+This plan, which will be issued in March 2010, emphasizes research on multipollutant effects, and at the air quality-climate nexus.
+The focus is on four key areas: (1) multi-pollutant exposure, epidemiology and toxicology research; (2) emerging technology and fuels, (3) research on the effectiveness of air quality actions to improve public health (accountability), and (4) an international perspective.
+Appendix A includes some sections of the new Strategic Plan, which describe HEI's current research priorities and plans for implementing them.
 Appendix B provides a listing of HEI studies and reports, which gives information on the pollutants and issues in which HEI has been interested over the years.

 HEI studies have covered a wide range of designs: modeling, experiments with cell cultures, animal studies, controlled human exposure studies, and epidemiology investigations.
-There are several crosscutting issues that the Research Committee would like to emphasize in HEI-funded studies.
-One of these is to identify and evaluate effects in susceptible groups that may respond at lower levels of exposure than "normal subjects."
-Another important focus is to improve methods for understanding mechanisms by which toxic agents cause injury and disease and to measure the actual dose of a pollutant received by tissues, cells, and macromolecules.
 In all studies, accurate characterization of exposure is important.
-Studies that address the effects of multiple pollutants are also important in understanding health effects of ambient exposure.
-Because HEI's ultimate goal is to provide data than can be used in regulatory decisions or to provide better information for risk assessment, human studies and studies to improve extrapolation from animals to humans are an important part of HEI's program.
-Sometimes the connection between HEI studies and these decisions is direct, but at other times new methods must be developed or biological mechanisms must be understood before studies of human health effects can be launched.
-Thus, HEI's research program is comprised of a variety of studies, which in either the near or long term are important for obtaining better information on the human risks of exposure to air pollutants.
+HEI's ultimate goal is to provide data than can be used in regulatory decisions or provide better information for risk assessment; thus, human studies and studies to improve extrapolation from animals to humans are an important part of HEI's program.
+There are two crosscutting issues that the Research Committee would like to emphasize in HEI-funded studies.
+One of these is to identify and evaluate effects in susceptible groups that may respond at lower levels of exposure than "normal subjects," for example certain age groups, people of lower socioeconomic status, or those with pre-existing disease.
+A second crosscutting issue is innovation and validation: HEI encourages the development of new methods and technologies that could be used later to provide data useful for regulatory purposes Thus, HEI's research program is comprised of a variety of studies, which in either the near or long term are important for obtaining better information on the human risks of exposure to air pollutants.